Zocker1999NET/approx-config/README.md

 ```

 Now your system will use the approx cache.
-The old entries are commented out.
+The old entries can be found in the backup files.

+### Mirror Mode

+To use mirror mode, follow the same approach as above,
+but append the flag `-m` or `--mirror-mode` to the arguments.

 ## Contribute